t-web/Amazon-Product-Advertisement-API-Drupal-Module/README.md

 ####Design & Development Sprints

 Drupal is leading Open Source Content Management Framework and Amazon is the world's largest online retailer.
-Plain and simple, as a community, we should have better high-quality content and on-demand commerce solutions.
+Plain and simple, as the People of the Internet, we should have better high-quality content and on-demand commerce solutions.

 As is stands the Amazon API Module Suite is suitable for creating basic "affiliate-esque" type websites.
 Add the Amazon Store Module and the foundation for on-demand commerce has been set.